 The UVC can save a snapshot of all setpoints and configuration parameters in the controller.
-Those configurations and setpoints can be saved onto a SD flash memory card (max size of 32GB), ensuring the controller can be reverted to those settings at a later date.
+Those configurations and setpoints can be saved onto a SD flash memory card (32GB max size), ensuring the controller can be reverted to those settings at a later date.
 Additionally, the settings saved to a SD can be taken to another UVC and loaded into it.
 Certain parameters, such as BACnet addressing and location, can be optionally restored to prevent duplication.